lampysprites/shurushki/Readme.md

 ## **Settings**

-To keep the UI uncluttered, unneeded features can be disabled via `Help > Shuruski` (it also opens on first time use).
+To keep the UI uncluttered, unneeded features can be disabled via `Help > Shuruski` (it also opens on first launch after the installation).

 If something goes wrong, it might help to delete `__pref.lua` file in the installation folder.
 It can be found by going to "Edit > Preferences > Extensions", picking **this** extension and clicking "Open Folder" nearby.
+If that doesn't work, look inside [settings folder](https://www.aseprite.org/docs/preferences-folder/) (on windows, type `%APPDATA%\aseprite\extensions\shurushki` in the explorer's address bar).

 ## **Scripts**